jeremyharris/cacher/README.md

         )
     );

+> It's best to place Cacher last on your list of behaviors so the query Cacher
+> looks for reflects the changes the previous behaviors might have made.

 ### Options that you can pass:

 * `config` The name of an existing Cache configuration to duplicate (default 'default')